Using the axe Developer Hub GitHub Action

 See Encrypted Secrets in a Workflow for information on creating a secret for your workflow.

-For this example, the created secret is called AXE_DEV_HUB_API_KEY with your project's API key as its value, but you can name the secret whatever you want.
+For this example, the secret created is called AXE_DEV_HUB_API_KEY, with your project's API key as its value, but you can name the secret whatever you want.
 It must be referenced by the same name in the workflow job.

-Step 2: Create a New (or Modify an Existing) Workflow
+Step 2: Modify Your Current Workflow

-You need to create a new (or modify an existing) workflow in .github/workflows.
-You can use the example workflow as a starting point.
+If you don't already have a workflow that runs your test suite, you can use the example workflow as a starting point.
 (The example directory contains a complete test project you can experiment with.)
+See Example Workflow below for more information.

+The job following your test suite action should run the axe Developer Hub GitHub action.
 Here is an example of a job that runs the axe Developer Hub GitHub action (the jobs: line is included to show where the action is in the workflow):

 jobs: